memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 ```

 Every `c0, ..., c4` corresponds to an "e-class", whereas the terms on the right (eg. `c0 - c1`) correspond to "e-nodes". [^grammar]
-In a slotted e-graph however, every e-class is parameterized by some variables (aka slots).
+In a slotted e-graph however, an e-class is parameterized by their variables (aka slots):

 ```
 c0(x) := x